CCYC's Response to COVID-19

 Mask Wearing at CCYC

-School Age children are required to wear a mask unless they are eating.
-We have several here at the center so you do not need to provide them for your child.
+School Age children are required to wear a mask unless they are eating. or we are playing outside We have several here at the center so you do not need to provide them for your child.

-Preschool children will be required to wear a mask. unless they are eating, or it is rest time.
+Preschool children will be required to wear a mask. unless they are playing outside, they are eating, or it is rest time.
 We ask that parents provide masks for your preschool age child as the ones we have do not fit the little children as well.
 We would prefer 4-5 masks per child.

 Masks will be washed and dried on a daily basis at CCYC.